 The most significant explanation of the Spirit of Christ as the Archangel came from Zechariah, and its meaning is explained in the Book of Revelation.

 In the Book of Zechariah, spirits are represented as horses (Zechariah 6:5), and the riders of these horses are the visible manifestation of those spirits as “messengers” (angels).
 Angels are represented as stars throughout the Bible.
-In Zechariah, we find the seven spirits, the seven stars that report to the Angel of YHVH, the Spirit of Christ as the Archangel.
+In Zechariah, we find the seven spirits, the seven stars that report to the Angel of Yihvah, the Spirit of Christ as the Archangel.

-The first six chapters of Zechariah are a prophecy of the end days, which we find repeated in the Book of Revelation.
+The first six Chapters of Zechariah are a prophecy of the end days, which we find repeated in the Book of Revelation.
 Though Zechariah saw these visions in his day, the visions are about the future.

-In Zechariah 3:9, these “seven spirits” are described as the seven eyes on the stone (the branch in verse 8) who is Christ.
+In Zechariah 3:9, these “seven Spirits” are described as the seven eyes on the stone (the branch in verse 8) who is Christ.

 These descriptions in Zechariah appear in Revelation 5:6; the Lamb has seven horns and seven eyes, which are the seven Spirits of God “who go throughout the earth” just as described in Zechariah 4:10.

-Through these descriptions in Zechariah and Revelation, we know that the Angel of YHVH and Christ are the same person.
+Through these descriptions in Zechariah and Revelation, we know that the Angel of Yihvah and Christ are the same person.
 And in fact, we see that the Spirit of Christ in Revelation 1:16, 2:1, and 3:1 has the seven Spirits, seven stars in His hand.
-The Angel of YHVH is now the Archangel, who holds all these Spirits in His right hand.
+The Angel of Yihvah is now the Archangel, who holds all these Spirits in His right hand.
 The right hand represents one’s power.

 The Spirit of Christ is the Angel who leads the Armies of Heaven